UMM-CSci-3601/intro-to-git/docs/Gradle_README.md

 }
 ```

-The two lines in the opening `plugins` section tell Gradle that this is a Java project
+The two lines in the opening `plugins` section tell Gradle that we want to
-and that we want to build a stand-alone command-line application.
+build a stand-alone command-line application using Java.
 That actually gives us a _bunch_ of Gradle commands we can run that know
 how to build, run, test, and deploy a Java application.
+The `jacoco`
+plugin gives us tools for determining which parts of our code are covered
+by our JUnit tests.

+The `java / toolchain` section specifies which version of Java we're using.
+If Gradle can't find that version of Java on the computer you're using, it will
+in fact download a project-specific copy of that version of Java and use it for
+all the Gradle commands you run.

 The `repositories` section allows us to provide one or more repositories where
 Gradle can go to download libraries that our project depends on.
 We're using [`mavenCentral()`](https://search.maven.org/), which is the Maven Central Repository.